gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section5.md

 You may notice that this builds on system design that was shared in the **Additional Information** part of Section 2.

-> ### Discussion
-> Based on what we've seen here, and the diagram above, what do you think is a good use case for the fan-in pattern?

 ## Closing Up

-At this point, we can shut down all of our services.
-Use `Ctrl-C` to shut down `producer.py` and `consumer.py`, and then run `docker-compose down` to shut down all of the Docker services used in this workshop.
+At this point, we are wrapping up the workshop so we can shut down all of our services.
+Let’s go into Docker Desktop one last time and stop all the containers that are running.

+Thank you so much for joining this workshop and learning about event-driven architecture with me!

 ## Additional Information